 For the homeowner looking for a real dust mop that is high-quality, long-lasting, and most importantly grabs dust off the floor, you’ve found the perfect cleaning tool.
 The Champion Old Fashioned Dust Mop is made in the USA!
 Yes, you’ve heard right!
 We actually went out of our way to make this dust mop right here in the USA!
 Amazing, isn’t it?
 Well, we’ve been doing this for over 40 years!

 We all want a dust-free home, right?
 For convenience and saving that hard-earned money, we all would love to come home from work to a clean and dust-free house.
 Enjoying the evening with our family and knowing that our hardwood floors are well taken care of will lessen everyday stresses and provide you a feeling of satisfaction.
 Thanks to the Champion Old Fashioned Dust Mop, we have the perfect solution for you!
 Our floor duster mop is easy to use and saves your precious time!
+The Champion Old Fashioned Dust Mop is 15 ” long x 11″ wide.
+Our Old Fashioned Dust Mop is available in two beautiful colors: Burlywood Tan and Azure Blue!

 NOTE: DOES NOT COME WITH HANDLE, ANY STANDARD THREADED BROOM HANDLE THAT YOU MAY ALREADY HAVE IN YOUR HOME OR AVAILABLE AT YOUR LOCAL HARDWARE STORE WILL FIT.